zgbee/bvg-sensor/README.md

 Clone the repository into your ``/config/custom_components/`` folder and rename it from ``bvg-sensor`` to ``bvg``.
 If it does not already exist, create the missing ``custom_components`` folder.

+**0.5.0 Breaking chage:** The component was updated to use a departures object to store multiple future departures, instead of using `_next` to access only one additional departure.
+See _Fetching future departures_ at the end of this Read Me for an example.

 # Prerequisites

 You will need to specify at least a ``stop_id`` and a ``direction_id`` for the connection you would like to display.
 Both values are the ``id`` number of a station, can be found by using the BVG API to search by geolocation or station name.
 The JSON object returned by the BVG API is easily viewed in a browser window, using the `locations` method.